CodeWizard100/CodeWizardOS/README.md

 This project is licensed under the Unlicense.
 See the license https://github.com/CodeWizard100/CodeWizardOS/blob/main/LICENSE file for more details

 ## Building
-Thos project can be builded in github actions or makefile.
+Thos project can be builded using github actions or makefile.

 Makefile: